Joshua Belluz

-Joshua Ermes Belluz (born April 4, 2001) is a Canadian soccer player who plays for Hartford Athletic of the USL Championship, on loan from Colorado Rapids 2 in MLS Next Pro.
+Joshua Ermes Belluz (born April 4, 2001) is a Canadian soccer player who plays for Pacific FC in the Canadian Premier League.

 Early life

 Belluz played youth soccer with Vaughan Azzurri.

 College career

 In 2019, he began attending Villanova University, where he played for the men's soccer team.
 He made his collegiate debut on August 30, 2019, recording his first assist in a victory over the Delaware Fightin' Blue Hens.
 At the end of his freshman season, he was named to the Philly Soccer Six All-Rookie Team and the Big East Conference All-Academic Team.
 On March 6, 2021, he scored his first goal, scoring the overtime winner against the St. John's Red Storm.
 In the fall of 2021, he was named to the Big East All-Tournament team and the All-Philly Soccer Six First Team.

 In 2023, he began attending Syracuse University as a graduate student, where he would play his final season of college eligibility with the men's soccer team.
 He scored his first goal on August 28 against the Binghamton Bearcats.
 In his sole season at Syracuse, he led the team in minutes played with 1,811.